cprewit/bits/README.md

 ln -s ~/Projects/bits-modules/test-module data/base/modules/modules
 ```

-This prevents modules from being deleted by unloading  modules.
+This prevents module code from being deleted by unloading modules from the UI.
 Any module that is in this directory will be loaded by the system.

 ---